EbonyGunwhy/Ferret/README.md

 The menu item **Ferret** will be created below a horizontal separater line.

 # How to define models for use in Ferret
-The following is a description of how to define one or more models, using the Python programming language, for use in Ferret .
-The folder **Ferret\Developer\ModelLibrary** contains a Python model library file called
-*SimpleModels.py* that contains the definitions of the models in the following discussion.
-This model library file may be cloned and edited to produce more model libraries.

-It is assumed that the person carrying out this work is an experienced Python developer.

 ## Background
 The folder **Ferret\Developer\ModelLibrary\SupportModules** contains a Python class module called *Model.py*.